Tan Kok Joon - Project Portfolio Page

 3.3.1 Current implementation

-The set budget feature is implemented using a SetBudgetCommand
+The set budget feature is implemented using a SetBudgetCommand class which extends the main

-class with a variable representing the budget amount.
+Command class with a variable representing the budget amount.
 The process is as follows:

-object is set to the amount specified by the user.
+Budgetobject is set to the amount specified by the user.

 The following sequence diagram below shows how the set budget feature works.
-Note the Ui
+Note the Ui class is

 omitted in the sequence diagram to emphasise on the other classes: